 The 14-Day Free Trial Plan

-The 14-day free option will give you access to all the tools under the Optimizing plan.
+The 14-day free option will give you access to all the tools under the Building plan.
 Once the 14 days are up, that’s when you’ll need to sign up for a paid plan to continue enjoying Instapage’s services.

 You don’t need to enter your credit card information to sign up for the free 14-day trial.